gai00/socket.io-sessionID-example/README.md

 A Node.js example about Express 4 + Socket.io and handShake sessionID.

 Usage:
-1. npm install
+1. npm install\n
-2. node index.js
+2. node index.js\n
-3. open your browser to localhost:8000.
+3. open your browser to localhost:8000.\n